Ancient furniture: Eighteenth Dynasty

-Much of the old Egyptian furniture which still survives to this day has only survived due to the ancient Egyptians beliefs about the afterlife.
-Furniture would be placed in tombs, and a result would survive to the modern day.
-However, much of this furniture is from the New Kingdom of Egypt, and specifically the 18th Dynasty.
+Much of the old Egyptian furniture that exists today has only survived due to ancient Egyptian beliefs about the afterlife.
+Furniture would be placed in tombs, and as a result would survive to the modern day.
+However, much of this furniture is from the New Kingdom of Egypt, specifically the 18th Dynasty.
 Chairs from the eighteenth dynasty of Egypt had legs made out of a square sectioned wood.
 The tenons on the side rail passed through the top of each leg at top right angles.
-The rails, combined with curved braces pegged into the chair would hold up the back of the chair.
-The joints would have wedged to give the frame rigidity.
+The rails, combined with curved braces pegged into the chair, would support the back.
+The joints would have wedges to give the frame rigidity.
 The webbing of the sting passes through holes drilled into the chair.
 A vertical bridle joint connected to the legs springs off two vertical back legs.
-The legs of the chairs would be made in the style of animals.
+The legs of the chairs would be carved to look like animals.
 Some legs were of oxen, Amenhotep III is depicted as being seated on a low-back lion legged chair.
 Sometimes the back support of the chairs would be added through an upright cut into a piece of wood.
 The top rail of the back support would be held together by upright extensions.
 Beneath these extensions would lie a frame of the back support which would enclose vertical panels.

 Another open back chair has finely carved legs shaped like a lion.
-The back legs of this chair are not extended like the previous chair, however an additional vertical element is jointed to the seat above and the back legs.
+The back legs of this chair are not extended like the previous chair; however, an additional vertical element is jointed to the seat above and the back legs.
 Seven inclined boards are used to ouch or klinē, in metal and reconstructed woconstruct the back panels of the chair.
 Between each of these boards thinner stringing strips of alternatively colored wood.
 The outer strips are miter in the corners and the panels are framed with horizontal strips of wood.
 A single elbowed bracket and a pin joint are used to hold the seat together.
 The elbow bracket is made of a light colored wood with dark veneers, which were cut to fit the shape of the wood.
 They were then attached to the side rails and the back support by dowels.